WPChill/strong-testimonials/README.md

 ### I'm familiar with template files.
 Can I customize the template?

 Yes.
 With some HTML and CSS knowledge, you can copy any template to your theme and customize it as you see fit.
 You can also have multiple custom templates.
 A [tutorial](https://www.wpmission.com/knowledge-base/strong-testimonials/) is coming soon.

-## Screenshots

-1. The default View settings and the default template.
-2. Another View and the Simple template.
-3. The form with default fields plus Captcha.
-4. The testimonial admin list.
-5. The testimonial form settings.
-6. The View editor.
-7. The custom fields editor.
-8. Template files and template functions.

 ## Changelog